How I stopped smoking

 This was my initiation to Allen Carr's Easy Way Clinic in Rayne's Park, London.
 They are so confident that they can stop you smoking, they offer a money-back guarantee; apparently only around 6% of customers ever take them up on the offer, which points to a success rate of over 90%.

 For me it's been an impactful way of 'curing myself of the smoking disease' in the words of Allen Carr.
 For that reason, I would like to run through the main points of the Easy Way method as I see them.
-This article is by no means meant to offer an alternative to therapy or reading Allen Carr's Easy Way to Stop Smoking: Be a Happy Non-smoker for the Rest of Your Life
+This article is by no means meant to offer an alternative to therapy or reading Allen Carr's Easy Way to Stop Smoking: Be a Happy Non-smoker for the Rest of Your Life, merely an introduction.

 The Easy Way is about the state of mind you need to achieve to be a happy non-smoker; focus on changing the way you think about cigarettes so that when you prepare to give up you are certain of success.